dev-sec/chef-windows-hardening/README.md

 - Windows Server 2016
 - Windows Server 2016 Nano Server

+### Roadmap

+This cookbook aims to be the go-to-resource to implement hardening for Windows environments.
+In order to achieve that plan to cover the requirements of

+- CIS Windows 2012R2
+- CIS Windows 2016
+- STIG Windows 2012R2

+Any contributions to achieve that are welcome!

 ## Coding guidelines

 Use Chef resources wherever possible.
 Some Chef resources we use to manage Windows: